sketchpacks/docs/developers/analytics.md

 ## Usage Activity

+> Requires the use of the [Sketchpacks Appcast](./publishing/appcast.md)

-Measure the average number of users a plugin has per month
+Measure the average number of users a plugin has per month.

 ![](/gitbook/images/usage_activity_gauge.png)